xigxog/kubefox/docs/quickstart.md

     hello-world-frontend-bb702a1-5d998f5cb-t9qp6    1/1     Running   0          6m1s
     ```

-Surprise, nothing has changed!
-KubeFox is dynamically injecting the context per
+Surprisingly, nothing has changed in the pods running on Kubernetes.
+KubeFox
-request just like when you changed environments above.
+dynamically injects context per request, just like when you changed environments
+earlier with the query parameters.

-## Update and Promote App
+## Update

-Next you'll make a modification to the `frontend` component and deploy it.
-Open
+Next, make a modification to the `frontend` component, commit the changes, and
-up `components/frontend/main.go` in your favorite editor and update line 32 in
+deploy.
+Open up `components/frontend/main.go` in your favorite editor and update
-the `sayHello` function to say something new.
+line 32 in the `sayHello` function to say something new.

 ```go linenums="26" hl_lines="7"
 func sayHello(k kit.Kontext) error {